Nonconcave Robust Utility Maximization under Projective Determinacy: One period case

 Then, $v(x)= \sup_{h\in\mathbb{R}^d} \Psi(x,h)$.
-The function $\Psi$ is the pendant of $u_t$, while $v$ is the pendant of $U_t$, see \eqref{u_t_rob_pj}.
-Problem \eqref{v_pj} have already been solved in \citep{ref11_pj} and \citep{refnotre_pj} in the case of concave and usc utility functions.
-The fact that $\Psi(x,\cdot)$ was usc played a significant role to prove the existence of an optimizer.
-In \citep[Lemma 3.5.12]{ref11_pj}, a strong integrability assumption on $V^+$ and the continuity and the concavity of $V(\w,\cdot)$ allow to show that $\Psi(x,\cdot)$ is usc using Fatou's lemma.
+The function $\Psi$ (resp. $\Psi_p$) is the pendant of $u_t$ (resp. $u^P_t$), while $v$ is the pendant of $U_t$, see \eqref{u_t_rob_pj}.
+The measurability of $V$ implies that the expectations in \eqref{v_pj} or \eqref{Phi_pj} are well-defined, in the generalized sense, using the convention $+\infty-\infty=-\infty+\infty=-\infty$.
+Indeed, let $(x,h)\in\mathbb{R}\times \mathbb{R}^d$.
+Noting that $\w \mapsto (\w, x+hY(\w))$ is $\mathcal{B}_c(\overline{\Omega})$-measurable (recall that $Y$ is $\mathcal{B}_c(\overline{\Omega})$-measurable), and using \citep[Proposition 7.44, p172]{ref1_pj}, we get that $V(\cdot, x+h Y(\cdot))$ is also $\mathcal{B}_c(\overline{\Omega})$-measurable.
+Thus, $\Psi_p$ and $\Psi$ are well-defined although potentially infinite. \\ Problem \eqref{v_pj} has already been solved in \citep{ref11_pj} and \citep{refnotre_pj}, in the case of concave and usc utility functions.
+The fact that $\Psi(x,\cdot)$ was usc played a significant role in proving an optimiser\rq{}s existence.
+In \citep[Lemma 3.5.12]{ref11_pj}, a strong integrability assumption on $V^+$ and the continuity and the concavity of $V(\w,\cdot)$ allow us to show that $\Psi(x,\cdot)$ is usc using Fatou's lemma.
 In \citep[Proposition 1]{refnotre_pj}, it is a strong integrability assumption on $V^-$ (and a weaker integrability assumption on $V^+$), as well as the concavity of $V(\w,\cdot)$, which imply that $\Psi(x,\cdot)$ is finite and concave, and thus usc.

-Here, even if $V(\w,\cdot)$ is assumed to be usc and concave, there is no reason for $\Psi(x,\cdot)$ to be usc and also to have a maximizer.
-This is primarily because we do not assume enough integrability conditions on $V^-$ and $V^+.$ Example \ref{CE_no_cl_2} proposes an example of this phenomenon.
-Without continuity and concavity assumption, we do not aim to solve \eqref{v_pj} but instead, we focus on the related problem
+Here, even if $V(\w,\cdot)$ is assumed to be usc and concave, there is no reason for $\Psi(x,\cdot)$ to be usc and to have a maximizer.
+We propose in the Example\rq{}s section, an illustration of this phenomenon, see Example \ref{CE_no_cl_2}.
+Without the continuity and concavity assumption, we do not aim to solve \eqref{v_pj}, but instead, we focus on the related problem

-Except for the concavity and the continuity of $V(\w,\cdot)$ and the measurability of $V$, our other assumptions are very similar to the ones of \citep[Section 3]{refnotre_pj}.
+Except from Assumption \ref{V_pj}, our other assumptions are very similar to the ones of \citep[Section 3]{refnotre_pj}.
 We will comment as we go along on the differences.